NFabrizio/data-entry-electron-app/README.md

 This is a basic Electron app that renders a data table with some sample data.
 The data table is editable, and changes to the data (editing existing data,
-adding rows and deleting rows) is saved to a local file for use when restarting
+adding rows and deleting rows) are saved to a local file for use when restarting
 the application.

 ## Installation and Set Up